junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 "Yeah, okay, no problem," he turns around, hiding his face, moving over to the table to grab an extra blade.
 He forgets to ask how come Cas can still remember Dean's name after the operation, how come that's the only thing he remembers, not even his own name.

-Dean stuffs the handle of the blade into Cas's hands.
+Dean stuffs the handle of the new blade into Cas's hand.

 "You said you want to learn, then let's start the class.
 We got a body right here."